ezet/evelib/README.md

 To enable authenticated mode, set Mode to Authenticated.
 If you have set a RefreshToken and EncryptedKey, you can enable automatic token refreshes by setting AllowAutomaticTokenRefresh to true.

 ### Advanced settings
+There are some more advanced settings available through the RequestHandler instance on your EveCrest object.
+You can change things such as the serializer, number of concurrent requests, and whether to throw an exception for deprecated or unknown resoruces.

 #### Exceptions
 All calls to the CREST API can throw `EveCrestException`, which inherits from `EveLibWebException`.
 This additionaly exposes `Message`, `Key`, `ExceptionType` and `RefId` as returned by the API.